Full-frame glorified kit lens or budget-friendly professional choice? I weigh in on whether to love or leave the Nikon 24 120mm f/4G ED VR.

 Low Light Performance

-This lens isn’t a dynamo in low light situations.
+The 24-120mm f/4 isn’t a dynamo in low light situations.
 You’ll really miss that extra stop or two of light from a more expensive zoom or prime lens.
 And the auto-focus struggles a little in dim conditions.

-The verdict: Love it or Leave it?
+The Verdict: Love or Leave the 24-120?

 The versatility just can’t be beaten.
 I shot everything from weddings to proms with it and in each case, it performed above my expectations.
-And it performs flawlessly in studio conditions using flash, making it a nice choice for OCF shooters in small studios.
+Additionally, the 24-120mm performs flawlessly in studio conditions using flash, making it a nice choice for OCF shooters in small studios.